 Erasmus+ is open to all young people, not just those currently enrolled in education or training.
 With Erasmus+, you can volunteer across Europe and beyond or participate in a youth exchange abroad.

 Erasmus+ supports the professional development of youth workers through training or networking periods abroad.
-Periods abroad can consist of training courses, study visits, job shadowing or observation periods at relevant organisations and more.
+Periods abroad can consist of training courses, study visits, job shadowing or observation periods at relevant organizations, and more.